braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 One of the subtle features of the Standard Model is that the Up and Down quarks possess almost the same mass (Isospin symmetry).
 This lemma provides a geometric explanation.

 The Up quark possesses more writhe ($w=+2$) than the Down quark ($w=-1$).
 Naively, it should be heavier.
 However, the Up quark's two twists are *parallel* (same sign).
-The derivation shows that parallel ribbons can "share" geometric quanta—essentially, the same graph structure supports both twists simultaneously.
+The derivation shows that parallel ribbons can "share" geometric quanta, essentially, the same graph structure supports both twists simultaneously.
 This "Geometric Efficiency" reduces the effective complexity of the Up quark by exactly one unit.

 The math works out perfectly: The cost of the extra twist (+1) is canceled by the savings from sharing (-1).
 The net complexity of the Up quark ends up being the same as the Down quark.
 Thus, Isospin symmetry is not an accident; it is a consequence of the geometry of parallel vs. anti-parallel strands in the braid.
 The slight difference observed in reality arises from electromagnetic corrections (charge differences), which are a secondary effect.
 :::